Welcome to Israel!

 - Pick up a Newcomers’ Guide

-- Get a Rav Kav If you plan on using public transportation, you will need a Rav Kav, the debit card you use to pay your fare on buses and trains.
-A blank Rav Kav can be obtained in local stores with Rav Kav charging stations.
+- Get a Rav Kav If you plan on using public transportation, you can use either a Rav Kav, the debit card you use to pay your fare on buses and trains, or via an app on a smartphone.
+A blank Rav Kav can be obtained in local stores with Rav Kav charging stations or ordered online.

 - Open a bank account An Israeli bank account will be necessary if you work in Israel and to receive Bituach Leumi benefits.